aiddata/geo-cnn/settings_readme.md

 - imagery_type: imagery id (e.g., "landsat8").
 Refers to directory with `<base_path>/landsat/data`
 - imagery_bands: bands of imagery to use (corresponds to value in landsat path)

-    - source_name: identifier for source used to load samples.
-Must be CSV file basename within `<base_path>/data/surveys` directory

 - sample_definition:
     - imagery: list of imagery temporal identifier to use
+    - sample: list of identifiers for source used to load samples.
+May (1) be CSV file basename within `<base_path>/data/samples` directory, (2) "grid" and accompanying settings to produce a new sample grid, or (3) "random" (not yet functional) to produce random sample locations.
+Options available include:
-    - sample: list
+        - grid options:

-    - sample_type: source/grid/random, defines whether to use a predefined set of samples (source) such as from existing survey locations, or to use a generated grid of sample locations, or to generate random locations (random - not currently functional)
+            - grid_boundary_file: path of boundary file relative to the `<base_path>/data/boundary` directory.
+The boundary file should be a GeoJSON that consists of a singly valid polygon which encompases the entire study area.
+This will be used to define sample and prediction grids.
+            - grid_pixel_size: pixel size to use when generating sample grid
         - random options:
             - random_samples: [Not currently functional] true/false, generate random samples not related to existing sample locations
             - random_count: [Not currently functional] number of random samples to generate
             - random_buffer: [Not currently functional] distance from existing sample locations new random locations must be
             - random_init: [Not currently functional] ?

-    - grid options:
-        - grid_boundary_file: path of boundary file relative to the `<base_path>/data/boundary` directory.
-The boundary file should be a GeoJSON that consists of a singly valid polygon which encompases the entire study area.
-This will be used to define sample and prediction grids.
-        - grid_pixel_size: pixel size to use when generating sample grid
+        - filling options (these can be used with either CSV files, grids, or random samples to add additional locations surrounding each original location)
             - sample_nfill: number of locations to "fill" or create associated with each existing sample location
             - sample_fill_dist: maximum distance to fill for each sample location
             - sample_fill_mode: fixed/random, whether to fill locations using a fixed grid (regular intervals within sample_fill_dist) or randomly (but still within sample_fill_dist)

-- cat_names: list of names to associate with each bin for classifier
-- cat_bins: list of values associated with each bin for classifier (lower bound, using `>=` progressing through list)
-- cat_field: field name to use for classifying bins in underlying data (field may either exist in source if using source samples, or may be nighttime lights - or other value which a function exists in code - to generate values for source or grid samples.
-Only NTL function currently exists.)
+        - ntl options (to add nighttime lights values associated with sample locations to dataframe)
             - ntl_type: dmsp/viirs, which NTL dataset to use for generating NTL values.
 Must be within temporal bounds of available data.
             - ntl_year: year of NTL data to use by default for samples
             - ntl_calibrated: whether to use calibrated data or raw when using dmsp NTL
             - ntl_dim: dimension of pixel grid square around sample location to use for NTL value.
 Make sure to adjust based on resolution of NTL data used (500m VIIRS, 1km DMSP)
             - ntl_min: drop samples with NTL values below the ntl_min
+- cat_names: list of names to associate with each bin for classifier
+- cat_bins: list of values associated with each bin for classifier (lower bound, using `>=` progressing through list)
+- cat_field: field name to use for classifying bins in underlying data (field may either exist in source if using source samples, or may be nighttime lights - or other value which a function exists in code - to generate values for source or grid samples.
+Only NTL function currently exists.)
 - type_names: Names of different sample dataframes to generate.
 Currently may include combination of ["train", "val", "test", "predict"]
 - type_weights: Percentage of samples to allocate to each sample dataframe.
 Must total to 1